simultaneous equation

 Simultaneous Equation- Meaning, Methods and Examples

-What Is Simultaneous Equation?
+What Is a Simultaneous Equation?

 Simultaneous equation can also be called simultaneous linear equations when all the equations are linear, that is, the power or index of the unknowns is 1.
 For example